wizgrav/hyde/_posts/2015-02-23-hello-pinect.md

 sudo apt-get install git build-essential
 {% endhighlight %}

-You'll also need the kernel headers for the running kernel to build modules against.
+You'll also need the kernel headers for your running kernel to build the module against.
 For the raspberry pi the following should work:

 {% highlight bash %}
 sudo rpi-update && sudo reboot